quyifan-jpg/UofT_machine_learning/README.md

 # UofT_machine learning
 The first homework is to implement decision tree.

 The second homework is to implement KNN and linear regression.

-The last is about naive bayes.
+The thrid homework is about naive bayes.

 Most of code except data and pyplot was done by myself.

+For the final project, I improve the original irt model.